ontola/atomic-server/docs/src/js-lib/resource.md

 ## Writing Data

-Writing data is done using the `.set` method (works on any resource) or by asigning to the props accessor (only works on annotated resources).
+Writing data is done using the `.set` method (works on any resource) or by assigning to the props accessor (only works on annotated resources).

-### Using .props:
+### Using .props

 ```typescript
 import { type Article } from './ontologies/article';